jaimepastor/GIT-Activity/README.md

 3       triangle
 Input:
 ```
-The input for the shape and extra parameters are already given so given the shape, it should print in these following patterns:
+The input for the shape and extra parameters are already given so given the shape, it would ask for the parameters should print in these following patterns:

 ## Square
 given an input **size** the method should print a square  in sizexsize